 A fun, light-hearted movie about fairies is an example of something that would be described as having whimsy.

-- an odd fancy; idle notion; whim
+- Archaic an odd or sudden fancy; whim

 - curious, quaint, or fanciful humor: poems full of whimsy

 - something odd or whimsical, as an art object, piece of writing, etc.

 Origin of whimsyprobably from whim-wham

 nounpl. whim·sies, also whim·seys

 - An unusual, unexpected, or fanciful idea; a whim.